medialab/hyphe/doc/config.md

   + `download_delay [int]`:

     usually `1`, the pause time (in seconds) taken by the crawler between two queries of the same crawl

+  + `store_crawled_html_content [bool]`:

+    usually `true`, lets one disable archiving of full zipped HTML content of webpages crawled in MongoDB.
+This has to be set to true to use Hyphe in combination with [hyphe2solr](http://github.com/medialab/hyphe2solr)

   + `max_simul_requests [int]`:

     usually `12`, the maximum number of concurrent queries performed by the crawler